 “Sure, that’s no problem,” he said.
 “It is too hot in Las Vegas in the summer and I want to take the summer off and go on vacation.
 I’ll move everyone out of here tonight and tomorrow.”

 After about 10 minutes of very pleasant negotiations, the developer agreed to lease me the model unit at a favorable price, and give me a very fair option to purchase it at any time in the next 5 years if I would so choose.
 He also agreed to leave everything that was currently in the unit there for me, including copiers, FAX machines, desks and so forth.
 A short time later he got up and left for his summer vacation.

-In one of the bedrooms a bookkeeper was working.
-In another unit two saleswomen were working.
+In one of the bedrooms, a bookkeeper was working.
+In another unit, two saleswomen were working.
 The kitchen had a giant model of the building in it.
 There were sales contracts and all sorts of stuff spread around the office.
-The developer was apparently ready for summer vacation as of today, and this was to be his last day of work.
+The developer was apparently ready for a summer vacation as of today, and this was to be his last day of work.
 He had all sorts of golf trophies and other golf memorabilia scattered about.
-When he got up to leave he said he would simply vacate the unit with everything it it.
-Within a few hours, all of his staff had also left and I was standing in a fully stocked office (also a residential condominium) alone.
+When he got up to leave, he said he would simply vacate the unit with everything it it.
+Within a few hours, all of his staff had also left, and I was standing in a fully stocked office (also a residential condominium) alone.
 It was one of the oddest experiences of my life.

 Meanwhile, my cell phone had been ringing every 15-20 minutes with calls from the broker at Turnberry, trying to get me to come back.

 “We’ll pick everything up tomorrow,” one of the sales agents said as she was leaving.
 I was standing in this condominium surrounded by tons of random papers and sensitive documents.
 The developer had used the master bedroom as his office, and as I went to sleep last night I slept directly next to his desk, which had papers on it that appeared to be related to projects he was considering developing, personal notes and so forth.